Kristina01111000/Drws_site/README.md

 11/6
 - Look into why the constant contact email had different text for mine and his emails
 - find out if cellphone view is good now, fix the rest of the pages if it is

+11/13
+On footer see if i can center the podcast with dr w, maybe put it into the second menu?
+Make quizzes for every lesson, in the SRS, aim for 6 to 10 questions No certificates for now
+Titles first, four element self renewal system
+Switch other titles to lesson 1, 2, remove the srs part Put the lessons in a different order, body 1, nutrition 1, breathing 1, neural flow 1, then 2, then 3 Add a sentence for each lesson
+Look for other episodes on youtube, in the google drive Brainstorm  some challenges that people can do
+Try popupally then if the popups work switch to optinmonster, maybe switch to pro next week Look up what user activity by cohort means on google analytics, add the four element doctor gmail to the google analytics page See what user engagement, click, and call to action click means, on this page https://analytics.google.com/analytics/web/?authuser=0#/a236624784p326003549/reports/explorer?r=top-events&params=_r.explorerCard..selmet%3D%5B%22eventCount%22%5D%26_r.explorerCard..seldim%3D%5B%22eventName%22%5D%26_u..nav%3Dmaui